How to Choose Medical Grade Supplements: A Functional Medicine Doctor's Guide

 • What dosage is actually represented in these bottles?

-• What is your medical background for formulation?
+• What is the medical background behind the formulation?

-The companies I recommend have been trusted in the integrative medicine space for years.
-They’re transparent about how and where they source ingredients, they aren’t “straight-to-consumer” brands focused on volume, and many back up their formulas with research or clinical trials.
-They prioritize quality over just selling quantity - and yes, their teams are composed of science and medical professionals.
+The brands I recommend in my functional medicine practice have been trusted in the integrative medicine space for years.
+They're transparent about how and where they source ingredients, they aren't "straight-to-consumer" brands focused on volume, and many back their formulas with research or clinical trials.
+They prioritize quality over quantity — and their teams are composed of science and medical professionals who understand what therapeutic impact actually means.

-So, before you get swept up by an ad or think you’ve found a cheaper deal (most times it isn’t cheaper at all), talk with a trusted health ally — a functional or integrative doctor who can guide you.
+So before you get swept up by an ad or think you've found a cheaper deal — most of the time it isn't cheaper at all — talk with a trusted health ally.
+A functional or integrative medicine doctor can guide you toward what your body actually needs, at the right dosage, at the right time in your healing journey.

 Bottom line: Quality matters.
-The right sourcing, storage, and testing protect you from contamination, inaccurate labels, or expired ingredients — and help you get the real benefits you’re looking for.
+The right sourcing, storage, and testing protect you from contamination, inaccurate labels, and expired ingredients — and help you get the real benefits you're looking for.

 Next